 Loyola's fraternal community provides opportunities for growth and excellence in academics, service, social interaction, intramural athletics, and values-based leadership.
 It's also a great way to make lifelong friendships.
 With 14 Greek-lettered organizations, joining a fraternity or sorority is an excellent way to get involved at Loyola.
-Check us out on Facebook here!
+Check us out on Facebook or on Instagram!

 Membership is open to full-time, degree-seeking undergraduate students with at least a 2.5 cumulative GPA.
-Fraternity and Sorority Life makes up about 15% of the undergraduate population.
+Fraternity and Sorority Life make up about 16% of the undergraduate population.

 Collegiate Panhellenic Council

 National Pan-hellenic Council (NPHC)

 Our overall FSL semester (3.388) and cumulative (3.421) is higher than the university averages (semester: 3.177 and cumulative: 3.196).